-Whenever a student or parent/guardian believes that an impermissible fee, deposit, or other charge is being required of the student for his/ her participation in an educational activity, the student or his/her parent/guardian may file a complaint with the principal or designee using the district's procedures in B.P./A.R.
+Whenever a student or parent/guardian believes that an impermissible fee, deposit, or other charge is being required of the student for their participation in an educational activity, the student or their parent/guardian may file a complaint with the principal or designee using the district's procedures in B.P./A.R.
 1312.3 - Uniform Complaint Procedures.
 (Education Code 49013)